utrains/Utrains_python_script/Class_exercises/solutions_class _exercises.md

 ### Solution

-The script below is used to convert XML to JSON format, and we wil use "test.xml" to test the code:
+The script below is used to convert XML to JSON format, and we wil use "test.xml" from the current directory to test the code:

 ```python
 # install json and xmltodict modules if you don't have it yet